 Human Rights Risk Assessment

-Moreover, GC conducts HRRA annually to establish effective management practices for the operational areas at risk, identify human rights related issues and assess impact on risky groups and vulnerable groups which covers women, children, minorities, indigenous people, migrant workers, third-party contracted labor, person with disabilities, LGBTQI+, senior citizens and pregnant women.
+Moreover, GC conducts HRRA to establish effective management practices for the operational areas at risk, identify human rights related issues and assess impact on risky groups and vulnerable groups which covers women, children, minorities, indigenous people, migrant workers, third-party contracted labor, person with disabilities, LGBTQI+, senior citizens and pregnant women.
 The HRRA also includes any impacts at a national, operation and individual level.
 Criteria for risk assessment regarding the human rights are considered based on two factors; the likelihood and the impact.
 The assessment covers six human rights aspects include labor rights, community rights, supply chain, safety, environment and customer’s rights.

 According to the HRRA results, GC has established measures to control and mitigate impacts which may occur as well as assessed the residual risks after established preventive and correction actions regarding human rights for its business operation.
 This is to ensure that the human rights management approach is effective for controlling the impacts throughout the value chain.